lucyod10/Noggin-News/README.md

 - Add blog posts using the add button in menu.
 - Filter what blog posts you see by selecting the 'tags' and pressing refresh
 - Log out using the menu, and change users.
+- toggle between Cat and Dog images by clicking the icon in the top corner

 ## Demo